What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 If you’re considering hiring a book coach, consider this:

 Sometimes it takes too long to sift through often contradictory information in videos and blogs and books.
 Sometimes we respond better to human interaction.
 Sometimes we need a more personalized approach.
-Sometimes we need to know someone who knows a little more than we do has our back.
+Sometimes we need someone who knows a little more than we do and who has our back.
+Sometimes we need to confirm we’re on the right path, or know what adjustments to make before it’s too late.

 You’ve dreamed about it.
 You’ve talked about it.
-Maybe you’ve started it, only to realize you can’t do it soon enough or well enough on your own.
+Maybe you’ve started it but soon realized that you can’t do it soon enough or well enough on your own.

 I’m talking about writing your nonfiction book.
 Getting it published.
 Putting it in readers’ hands.